 Why Buy a Custom Call?

-Brand name calls from the big companies are mass produced, often overseas by people who aren't turkey hunters.
+Brand name calls from the big companies are mass produced, sometimes overseas by people who aren't turkey hunters.
 Maybe they've never even heard a turkey!
 Once the call is glued together, if it makes a reasonably credible sound it goes into the package.
-Very little attention is actually given to tuning the call (perhaps none), so when you buy it, you're buying a call that really isn't finished.
+Sometimes very little attention is actually given to tuning the call, so when you buy most off-the-shelf calls, you're buying a call that's finished, but could be better.

-These companies come out each season with the latest and greatest, and each season hunters find out that many of these calls really aren't very effective.
-That' makes it imperative that they come out with something new the next year.
+The big companies come out each season with the latest and greatest, and each season hunters find out that many of these calls really aren't very effective.
+That makes it imperative that they come out with something new the next year.

 That's why experienced turkey hunters often shy away from the big name calls and look for calls made by real hunters who know turkeys.
 They buy those calls because they work.